Australian residential architectural styles

+Heritage listed home "Oak Lodge" in Toowoomba, Queensland.

 Australian residential architectural styles have evolved significantly over time, from the early days of structures made from relatively cheap and imported corrugated iron (which can still be seen in the roofing of historic homes) to more sophisticated styles borrowed from other countries, such as the California bungalow from the United States, the Georgian style from Europe and Northern America, and the Victorian style from the United Kingdom.
 A common feature of the Australian home is the use of fencing in front gardens, also common in both the United Kingdom and the United States.

-Climate has also influenced housing styles, with balconies and veranda spaces being more prevalent in subtropical Queensland due to the mild, generally warm winters experienced in the state.
+Climate has also influenced housing styles, with balconies and verandah spaces being more prevalent in subtropical Queensland due to the mild, generally warm winters experienced in the state.
 For many years, Australian homes were built with little understanding of the Australian climate and were widely dependent on European styles that were unsympathetic to Australian landscapes.
 In recent times, modern Australian residential architecture has reflected the climatic conditions of the country, with adaptations such as double and triple glazing on windows, coordination considerations, use of east and west shade, sufficient insulation, strongly considered to provide comfort to the dweller.

 Another aspect of Australian suburbia is that the suburbs tend to have a combination of both upper middle class and middle class housing in the same neighbourhood.
 In Melbourne, for instance, one early observer noted that "a poor house stands side by side with a good house."
 This is somewhat less common today, with home renovations, gentrification and the teardown ("knock down, rebuild") method becoming more and more common in affluent suburbs, giving a broader distinction between wealthy and lower class areas.
 However, the teardown technique has led to home buyers purchasing land or older homes in poorer metropolitan areas and building extravagant homes on the land, which look out of place and excessive, failing to match with the remaining houses in the street.

 Variation of styles

-Because architectural styles have varied in Australia over the years (from villas to bungalows and brick renders), there is a slight inconsistency in the architectural flow of the suburban streets, with one writer noting that Australian housing styles tend to comingle and coexist awkwardly.
+Because architectural styles have varied in Australia over the years (from villas to bungalows and brick renders), there is a slight inconsistency in the architectural flow of the suburban streets, with writer Troy Patrick noting that Australian housing styles tend to comingle and coexist awkwardly.
 This is less common in the United States of America and England, because most of the homes had been long established well into the 19th century and reflect a similar style in both regions.
-Home planners and architects in Australia have suggested adapting similar styles of new homes with the surrounding established homes to create a sense of uniformity.
+Residential architects in Australia have suggested adapting similar styles of new homes with the surrounding established homes to create a sense of uniformity.

-"In Australia, the artificial background of life is all highs and lows.
-A modernistic folly in multi-coloured brickwork may sit next door to a Georgian mansionette on one side and a sensible work of architectural exploration on the other."
+In Australia, the artificial background of life is all highs and lows.
+A modernistic folly in multi-coloured brickwork may sit next door to a Georgian mansionette on one side and a sensible work of architectural exploration on the other.